dgvlc/Customization/README.md

 ## Overview

-_**Customization** is website where the user can log in and input a car and customize it with items that the user can think of and it would calculate the total for that built.
+_**Customization Shop** is a website where the user can log in and input a car and customize it with items that the user can think of and it would calculate the total for that built.
 The options can range from any car model that the user wants and they can add interior parts and exteriors parts._

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Customization** MVP will cover the user access and their own builts.
+_The **Customization Shop** MVP will cover the user access and their own builts.
 There needs to be a table for cars and associated with that is a table for interior upgrades and another table for exterior upgrades. they user will be able to input all of these upgrades from their names, description, price and an image._

 <br>